-What Should I Do if My Friend Is Having an Asthma Flare-Up?
+What Should I Do if My Friend Has an Asthma Flare-Up?

-What should I do if my friend is having an asthma flare-up?
+How can I help if my friend has an asthma flare-up?

 An asthma flare-up can be scary, both for the person having it and anyone who sees it happening.
 A friend who knows how to handle the situation can be a big help.

 Here's what to do:

 - Stay calm and be reassuring.
 Help your friend relax.
 If they panic, it can make it even harder to breathe.

 - Take your friend away from any possible asthma triggers, like smoke.

 - Have your friend sit upright.
 Lying down might make breathing more difficult.

 - If your friend can talk, ask what their asthma action plan says to do during a flare-up.
 If your friend is able to tell you, follow the plan.